 Also, keep in mind, that your product or customers might change.
 Keep talking with your sales team or directly with customers.

 In most cases, it’s as simple as that - listen to your clients, because they will tell you what they need.
 Just shut up and listen… If it works in your personal relationship, it should work in marketing as well.
-If your girlfriend is on a diet, you wouldn't take her the Cheesecake Factory, right?
+If your girlfriend is on a diet, you wouldn't take her to the Cheesecake Factory, right?
 (Unless you're an evil, evil man.)

 2. The SEO pissing match